14 Redditors Chime In On What They Believe Are The Most Absurd Historical Events Imaginable

 Taytaystaysane

 The fascination with absurd historical events highlights the human tendency to seek meaning in chaos.
-Psychologists suggest that our attraction to bizarre narratives may stem from a desire for cognitive closure, where we find comfort in understanding even the most irrational occurrences.
+Our attraction to bizarre narratives may stem from a desire for cognitive closure, where we find comfort in understanding even the most irrational occurrences.

 2. If only they knew then what we know now